 Spiders.
 Why I once watched [shudder] Arachnophobia continues to baffle me.

-Many of us are also afraid of whatever is “new”– or we at least looked at it warily — especially in business.
+Many of us are also afraid of whatever is “new”– or we at least look at it warily — especially in business.
 “It’s always worked doing it this way.
 Why change?
 It might not work.”

 Fear holds us back.